I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 Articles to decorate your home

-Sun shades in the alleys of Marrakech
+Sun shades covering the narrow alleys of Marrakech

 One more type of sun shade

-Let’s have a look at different souks.
+We will now look at different types of souks.

 Souk des Ferronniers